 Chinzombo offers an exciting variety of activities, as follows:

-Expertly guided game drives– The South Luangwa National Park covers 9,500 square kilometres of sprawling plains, woodlands, and water sources, not least the River Luangwa and its wildlife-rich lagoons.
+Expertly guided game drives– The South Luangwa National Park covers 9,500 square kilometers of sprawling plains, woodlands, and water sources, not least the River Luangwa and its wildlife-rich lagoons.
 Drives from camp offer opportunities to enjoy sightings of all sorts of predators and herbivores, among them four of the Big Five – lion, leopard, elephant, and buffalo!
 Other highlights include impressive populations of spotted hyena, wild dog, Thornicroft’s giraffe, Cookson’s wildebeest, Crawshay’s zebra, and antelopes.

 Night drives– Head out with your expert guide after sunset, and you’ll have a lot of fun finding the nocturnal species of the South Luangwa – leopard, civet, bush-tailed mongoose, scrub hare, honey badger, and the prickly porcupine.